giljr/c/README.md

 #[EX24 - DEVC](/DEVC/EX24) -  Project 24 - The use of Type Names for Un/signed Integer Types (U, L, UL, LL, ULL)

+#[EX25 - DEVC](/DEVC/EX25) -  Project 25 - Controlling the Number of Decimal Places in the Output.

 ### License